 - One dose at 2 months of age

 - One dose at 4 months of age

 - One dose at 6 months of age

-- One dose at 12 months to 15 months of age
+- One dose at 12 to 15 months of age

 The number of doses a child needs depends on the how old the child was when he or she started getting the shots.
-Ask your doctor for more details.
+Children who miss the first dose at 2 months should still get the vaccine.
+Ask your doctor for more information.

 Pneumococcal conjugate vaccine may be given at the same time as other childhood vaccines.